-The Work Logged column displays the sum of time spent on an issue over a specific period of time and, optionally, by a specific user.
+The Work Logged column displays the sum of time spent on an issue over a specific period of time and, optionally, by a specific user, group or project role.

 Work Logged column allows you to select one of the predefined periods using the column configuration panel.
 It is also possible to choose arbitrary period using "Custom period" option and calendar to pick dates.